TimoIllusion/simple-ai-benchmarking/README.md

 Note: The arg --token can be used to pass the token directly to the script.

 Check [timoillusion.pythonanywhere.com/benchmarks](https://timoillusion.pythonanywhere.com/benchmarks) for the results.

+## Hardware Acceleration for PyTorch and TensorFlow

+This section shows how to use various GPUs for training and inference benchmarking.

+**PyTorch for NVIDIA GPUs**

+1. Run `pip3 install torch torchvision torchaudio --index-url https://download.pytorch.org/whl/cu118` inside your environment (or check https://pytorch.org/get-started/locally/ for more instructions and options).
+This already comes with CUDA, only NVIDIA drivers are needed to run with gpu.

+2. Run `python -c "import torch;print(torch.cuda.is_available())"`

+**TensorFlow for NVIDIA GPUs**

+1. Create and activate a virtual environment

+2. Run `pip install tensorflow` (`tensorflow<2.11` for windows native) and run `pip list` and check https://www.tensorflow.org/install/source#gpu for the relevant CUDA/cudnn version for your tensorflow version

+3. Install cuda and cudnn with `conda install -c conda-forge cudatoolkit=11.2 cudnn=8.1.0` (in the case of tensorflow 2.11, CUDA 11.2 and CUDNN 8.1 is needed)

+4. Run `python -c "import tensorflow;print(tensorflow.config.list_physical_devices())"` to check if GPU is available

+**TensorFlow for AMD and Intel GPUs**

+For AMD and Intel GPUs, DirectML on Windows and WSL can be used.

+To setup everything, run steps 1-2 from the NVIDIA GPU setup and install the directml requirements with:

+`pip install tensorflow-cpu==2.10.0 tensorflow-directml-plugin`

+See https://github.com/microsoft/tensorflow-directml-plugin for more information.

+Clone repo and run benchmark with `python run_pt.py` or `python run_tf.py`

 ## Upcoming